 To learn more about breast implant revision surgery with Dr. Frank in Calgary AB, call today to schedule a consultation.

-Reasons For Breast-Implant Revision Surgery
+Reasons For Breast Implant Revision Surgery

-Unhappiness With Size Of Implants Chosen
+Unhappiness With the Size of Implants Chosen

-During revision surgery, the incisions made during the initial surgery are often used to remove the implants and replace them with either larger or smaller ones.
+During breast implant revision surgery, the incisions made during the initial surgery are often used to remove the implants and replace them with either larger or smaller ones.
 If larger implants are wanted, the pockets in the breasts that hold the implants are made larger.
 If smaller implants are wanted, the pockets are made smaller using sutures; a mastopexy (breast lift) may also be performed.

-Implants Are Leaking
+Breast Implants are Leaking

 Implants can leak because of age or defect, injury to the breast, or overfilling.
 Whatever the reason, a leaking implant should be replaced as soon as possible.
 The incisions made during the initial surgery are often used when replacing the implant.

 A leak to a saline implant is immediately noticeable; the implant deflates and the saline is absorbed by the body.
 When there is a leak in the types of silicone implants used today, because the silicone is designed to hold its shape, leaks are often only discovered during routine mammograms.